 El Born and Sant Pere: Best for Food and Nightlife

-Stay in El Born or Sant Pere if: food, bars, nightlife, design shops, and old-city atmosphere matter more than quiet streets.
+Stay in El Born or Sant Pere if: food, nightlife, atmosphere, and walkability are your priorities.

 Gothic Quarter: Best for Central Sightseeing